 Soft, chewy, buttery, and perfectly spiced, these Pumpkin Spice Caramels are impossible to resist.
+A fabulous addition to your holiday festivities!

 And here I am with another “pumpkin” recipe that doesn’t actually contain any pumpkin…#donthateme.
 Trust me, these caramels will have you thinking “pumpkin pie” anyways.
 It’s kind of funny how recipes that have pumpkin pie spice in them totally make you think of pumpkin – without any pumpkin being used.
 It’s tricky like that.